-Speirs Investments LP, a wholly owned subsidiary of Speirs Group Limited, holds 1,781,230 (30 June 2021: 1,551,872) ordinary shares in Equipment, Leasing & Finance Holdings Limited ("EL&F").
-The directors' assessment of the value for this investment is determined based on information in relation to: normalised historic earnings performance, normalised forecast future earnings and an assessment of appropriate earnings multiples for similar unlisted equity securities based on market information for similar types of companies.
-The directors consider this valuation approach best represents the fair value of Speirs' shareholding in EL&F. The total number of shares on issue in EL&F are 78,344,666 (30 June 2021: 78,264,666).
-At 30 June 2022 the ordinary shares are valued at \$1.65 per share (30 June 2021: \$1.55 per share).
-The increase in the value of the EL&F ordinary shares in the current period principally arises from the recovery of the business after the Covid 19 pandemic lockdowns and the improving forecast future performance of EL&F.
+Speirs Investments LP, a wholly owned subsidiary of Speirs Group Limited, holds 1,781,230 (30 June 2022: 1,781,230) ordinary shares in Equipment, Leasing & Finance Holdings Limited ("EL&F").
+The directors' assessment of the value for this investment is determined based on information in relation to:

+- normalised historic earnings performance;

+- normalised forecast future earnings; and

+- an assessment of appropriate earnings multiples for similar unlisted equity securities based on market information for similar types of companies.

+The directors consider this valuation approach best represents the fair value of Speirs' shareholding in EL&F. The total number of shares on issue in EL&F are 78,169,666 (30 June 2022: 78,344,666).
+At 30 June 2023 the ordinary shares are valued at \$1.75 per share (30 June 2022: \$1.65 per share).
+The increase in the value of the EL&F ordinary shares in the current period principally arises from the improving forecast future performance of EL&F.